12 Symptoms Of A Bad Fuel Pressure Regulator: Diagnostic Tests!

 You need to connect your fuel pressure gauge to the Schrader valve or test port in your vehicle.
 Schrader valve is just like the valve you see on your car tires.
 You can see the below video for a better understanding:

-However, in some vehicles, there is no Schrader.
-In that case, you have to remove the fuel inlet line and connect T-adapter (you can find it in the fuel pressure gauge kit).
+However, in some vehicles, there is no Schrader valve.
+In that case, you have to remove the fuel inlet line and connect the T-adapter (you can find it in the fuel pressure gauge kit).

 After you have connected the fuel pressure gauge, turn the ignition key on for a few seconds, the fuel pump will prime the fuel line and you will see a certain pressure on the gauge.